2h3ph3rd/sn-exporter/README.md

 Deployed on [Heroku](http://sn-exporter.herokuapp.com/)

-A Standard Notes action to export notes into different file type.
+A Standard Notes action to export notes into different file types.

-Actually, only to pdf and txt format.
+Actually, only to pdf and txt formats.

 Notes are deleted automatically from server after 15 minutes.